uavaustin/docs.uavaustin.org/src/guides/using-git-and-github.md

 Now this is on the remote repository.
 Note that we don't need the `-u` flag as that was just for the first push.

 {% endmethod %}

+{% method -%}

+### Making a Pull Request

+Alrighty, so we've gotten to the point where we think are changes are nearly done, and we're readying to merge this in with the rest of the repository.
+Now everyone can enjoy our cute cat picture with the caption.

+This point is when we'll make a *pull request*.

+{% common -%}

+So there are things out there that'll allow you to create a pull request though the command-line, but we're not going to do that.

+To make the pull request, simply go to the main GitHub page for the repository and click "New pull request".

+The "base" should simply be *master*, and "compare" should be our *add-cat-picture* branch.

+Put a nice title a short description as well, if needed, for the pull request.

+Now luckily with changes like the ones we made, we shouldn't have any merge conflicts.

+{% endmethod %}